Akinyinka Omigbodun: Awards and honours

-Professor Omigbodun had received numerous awards and prizes for outstanding contributions to medicine and academics.
-He is a receiver of the Audrey Meyer Mars Clinical Oncology Fellowship as well as the Fellowship of the American Cancer Society.

-In November 1996, he was awarded the American Society for Reproductive Medicine prize for outstanding contributions to science for the best poster presentation at the 52nd annual conference held in Boston, Massachusetts, USA.
+Professor Akinyinka Omigbodun has received numerous awards and prizes for outstanding contributions to medicine and academics.
+He received the Audrey Meyer Mars Clinical Oncology Fellowship as well as the Fellowship of the American Cancer Society.
+In November 1996, he was awarded the American Society for Reproductive Medicine prize for outstanding scientific contributions for the best poster presentation at the 52nd annual conference held in Boston, Massachusetts, USA.